gblikas/set-theory-solutions-manual/README.md

 These exercises are here to help the self-learner; please make sure to give dues when submitting to your professor or other resources.

+In addition, this is a raw, editable latex file.
+I will post pdfs.